StanfordVL/taskonomy/taskbank/README.md

 # TASK BANK: A Unified Bank of 25 Pretrained Vision Tasks

 This repository provides a unified bank of pre-trained networks for 25 vision tasks.
-We provide pretrained models, code for running the models on arbitrary images, as well as code for visualizing results similar to the ones shown [here](https://taskonomy.vision/tasks).
-The figure above shows the task outputs given an input image (shown at top left).
+We provide pretrained models, code for running the models on arbitrary images, as well as code for visualizing results similar to the ones shown below and [here](https://taskonomy.vision/tasks).
+The figure below shows the task outputs given a query image (top left).

 <div align="center">
   <img src="assets/task_dict_v.jpg" />